lwqcz/dump1090/README.md

 You can probably just run "make" after installing the required dependencies.
 Binaries are built in the source directory; you will need to arrange to install them (and a method for starting them) yourself.

-"make BLADERF=no" will disable bladeRF support and remove the dependency on libbladeRF.

 "make RTLSDR=no" will disable rtl-sdr support and remove the dependency on librtlsdr.